ZainaRahman/Numerical-Analysis-Root-Methods/README.md

 ```

 #### Notation
-- `aij` : element of coefficient matrix
+- `aᵢⱼ` : element of coefficient matrix
-- `bi`  : element of constant vector
+- `bᵢ`  : element of constant vector

 #### Core Idea
 Each pivot element is made **unity**, and all other elements in its column are eliminated, producing an identity matrix.